De Brazza's monkey: Description

 A female De Brazza's monkey grooms a male.

 The De Brazza's monkey is the most sexually dimorphic species of guenon; males weigh around 7 kilograms, while females weigh around 4 kilograms.
 Adults have grey agouti fur with a reddish-brown back, black limbs and tail, and a white rump.
 Both sexes have cheek pouches they use to carry food while they forage.
 Males have a distinct blue scrotum, while females have a red perianal region and visible nipples.
-Juveniles lack the darker colors on the extremities that is characteristic of adults, but retain the whites stripes and red rump while infants are a uniform brown agouti with only a small beard.
+Juveniles lack the darker colors on the extremities that is characteristic of adults, but retain the white stripes and red rump, while infants are a uniform brown agouti with only a small beard.

 The white muzzle and beard, along with an orange crescent on its forehead and white stripes on its thighs distinguish it from other guenons.
 Due to this distinctive appearance, the monkey is sometimes referred to as the "Ayatollah Monkey" after the similarly-bearded Grand Ayatollah Ruhollah Khomeini.

 Ecology

 Distribution and habitat

 De Brazza's monkeys range across the swamps, bamboo and dry mountain forests of Angola, Cameroon, Central African Republic, Congo, Democratic Republic of the Congo, Equatorial Guinea, Ethiopia, Gabon, Kenya, South Sudan, Nigeria and Uganda and possibly Tanzania though reports have not been confirmed.
 Troops are found almost exclusively near water, rarely venturing farther than 1 km away from a river or tributary.
 As a result, they can sometimes be seen swimming.
 The monkeys prefer dense forest and vegetation, only venturing into more open forest to feed.
-They are mainly arboreal, but descends to the ground to feed on herbaceous plants.
-Due to its cryptic nature there is no accurate population estimate for the species over its entire range.
+They are mainly arboreal, but descend to the ground to feed on herbaceous plants.
+Due to its cryptic nature, there is no accurate population estimate for the species over its entire range.